nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 spawned uWSGI worker 5 (pid: 112171, cores: 3)
 ```

-Please see the guide on [Deploying Nautobot](../installation/wsgi.md) for our recommended configuration for use with uWSGI.
+Please see the guide on [Deploying Nautobot Services](../installation/services.md) for our recommended configuration for use with uWSGI.

 ### `startplugin`